paulfranceschi/Tema-per-u-chjam-e-rispondi/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/paulfranceschi/Tema-per-u-chjam-e-rispondi)

 # Corsican 'chjam'è rispondi'
 Chjam'è rispondi is a traditional Corsican singing mode that involves improvisation, singing, and poetry.
 It is a form of sung verbal jousting where two or more people take turns singing improvised verses in response to each other.
-The game is often played during festivals and celebrations, and it has become an important part of Corsican culture.
+This art is often played during festivals and celebrations, and it has become an important part of Corsican culture.

 The role of Chjam'è rispondi in the transmission of the Corsican language and intergenerational communication is evident.
 It helps to preserve the language and culture of Corsica by passing it down from one generation to the next.
 The game is also a way for Corsicans to express themselves creatively and to connect with their cultural heritage.